-Data brokers are companies that collect personal information about consumers from a variety of public and non-public sources and resell the information to other companies.
+According to an article on Online Brokers Vergelijken, data brokers are companies that collect personal information about consumers from a variety of public and non-public sources and resell the information to other companies.
 In many ways, these data flows benefit consumers and the economy; for example, having this information about consumers enables companies to prevent fraud.
 Data brokers also provide data to enable their customers to better market their products and services.

 The nine data brokers receiving orders from the FTC are:

 9) Recorded Future.

 The FTC is seeking details about:

 - the nature and sources of the consumer information the data brokers collect;

 - how they use, maintain, and disseminate the information;

 - the extent to which the data brokers allow consumers to access and correct their information or to opt out of having their personal information sold.

 The deadline for the companies to file with the FTC is February 1, 2013.